neumino/neumino.github.io/movies.md

-### Wine Country
+### The Professor
-*Released on 2019-05-08, vote average 5.8*
+*Released on 2019-05-17, vote average 7*

-A group of friends head to the land of oaky Chardonnays and big, bold Cabernet Sauvignons for one member of the squad’s 50th birthday party.
+Richard, a world-weary college professor is given a life-changing diagnosis and decides to throw all pretense and conventions to the wind and live his life as boldly and freely as possible with a biting sense of humor, a reckless streak, and a touch of madness.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/aW_0MO-XKog?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/ev8MxilXgj0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>